Cyl18/Chaldene/README.md

 using System.Reactive.Linq;
 using System.Threading;
 using System.Threading.Tasks;
-using Chaldene.Data.Messages;
+using Mirai.Net.Data.Messages;
-using Chaldene.Data.Messages.Receivers;
+using Mirai.Net.Data.Messages.Receivers;
-using Chaldene.Sessions;
+using Mirai.Net.Sessions;
 ```

 </details>